jasonmacduffie/isles-of-maga/story.md

 worship Gora), and have a much more positive perception of the Demon Lord they follow.
-Some trades also have their share of followers with a similar view as the beast races: there are merchants who worship Opulentum, and sailors who worship Nautam, for example.
+Some trades also have their share of followers with a similar view as the beast races: there are merchants who worship Opulentum, and sailors who worship Nautarum, for example.

 Demon Lords all have their own plane of existance, called the Demonic Planes.
 Each Lord also has their own kind of demons that fit their